Bobby Witt Jr. Preview, Player Props: Royals vs. Mariners

 Bobby Witt Jr. At The Plate

-- Witt Jr. leads Kansas City with 145 hits and an OBP of .321, plus a team-best slugging percentage of .508.
+- Witt Jr. has 145 hits and an OBP of .318 to go with a slugging percentage of .504.
+All three of those stats lead Kansas City hitters this season.

-- Among qualified hitters in MLB, he ranks 23rd in batting average, 93rd in on-base percentage, and 17th in slugging.
+- He ranks 27th in batting average, 98th in on base percentage, and 20th in slugging among the qualified hitters in MLB play.

+- Witt Jr. has reached base via a hit in 86 games this year (of 128 played), and had multiple hits in 42 of those games.

-- Witt Jr. has had an RBI in 48 games this year (37.8%), including 18 multi-RBI outings (14.2%).
-He has also driven home three or more of his team's runs in eight contests.
+- Witt Jr. has driven home a run in 48 games this season (37.5%), including more than one RBI in 14.1% of his games and producing three or more of his team's runs on eight occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.